Georgia CTSA KL2 Scholars Program: Career Development for Junior Faculty in Clinical and Translational Science

 The Georgia CTSA KL2 addresses the recommendations of the National Academy of Medicine and others about the need to intensify efforts to train and retain clinical and translational researchers in order to reverse the dramatic decline of clinical and/or translational investigators entering the research workforce.
 The rationale for the education and training program includes the expanding need for high-quality clinical and translational research; the necessity for integration of the analytic sciences and clinical and translational research; the need to translate research findings from the bench to the bedside and from the bedside to the community; the importance of interdisciplinary education and training in clinical and translational research; and the extensive expertise in and record of clinical investigation represented by the faculty at the collaborating institutions (i.e., Emory, MSM, Georgia Tech, and UGA).

 The MSCR or CPTS programs at either Emory or MSM provide didactic training for those applicants from the respective institutions accepted into the KL2 program.
-All applicants accepted into the Georgia CTSA KL2 program will be required to enroll in the MSCR program (either at Emory or MSM) or CPTS, although students can take courses in either program and there are some joint courses.
-The Emory MSCR program is offered by the James T. Laney School of Graduate Studies.
+Applicants may also opt for the menu option and choose selected courses which will include certain required core courses from the MSCR program.
+All applicants accepted into the Georgia CTSA KL2 program will be required to enroll in the MSCR program (either at Emory or MSM), the CPTS, or take selected required core courses from the MSCR and additional courses of their choosing.
+The Emory MSCR and CPTS programs are offered by the James T. Laney School of Graduate Studies.

 An investigator initiated, hypothesis driven proposal with specific aims will be developed by each trainee.
 The research proposal must have a “human component,” i.e. interaction with human subjects or specimens obtained from identifiable humans.
 This will be initially outlined in the application submitted by candidates for the program and will be further refined after enrollment in the KL2 program.
 If the KL2 scholar’s research project involves a clinical trial, per NIH rules, ONLY clinical trials through the end of Phase IIA are eligible.
 Progress towards those aims will be updated in required semi-annual reports.
 It is anticipated that the clinical or translational research project that the trainee is working on under the guidance of their lead mentor will provide the data to be analyzed for their mentored thesis, which is required for those enrolled in the MSCR degree program.
 Clinical and/or translational research will begin during the first year of the KL2 program.
-Much of the KL2 scholar’s time in the first year will be devoted to didactic research trainings (e.g., first year of MSCR curriculum).
+For those enrolled in the MSCR program, much of the KL2 scholar’s time in the first year will be devoted to didactic research trainings.
 In the second year of the KL2 program, a large portion of the KL2 scholar’s time will be devoted to working on their clinical and/or translational research project, under the guidance of their mentor and completing the MSCR written thesis for those enrolled in the MSCR degree program.
 The KL2 scholar’s thesis research must be presented to the Georgia CTSA Research Education Executive Committee and the mentoring team at a session scheduled before the final written thesis is submitted to the Graduate School.
+For those in enrolled in the CPTS or taking selected courses, coursework is typically spread out over the two years and there is no thesis requirement.
 The KL2 program will provide additional support as well through ongoing functions such as journal club, colloquiums, and special seminars (often in collaboration with the MSCR program or other Georgia CTSA components).
 Other KL2 scholar’s career development research training activities include leadership training, Science of Team Science training, and mentorship training.
 The importance of interdisciplinary research will be emphasized in these additional colloquiums and seminars.
 Each KL2 scholar accepted into the Georgia CTSA KL2 program must submit a mandatory NIH K23 Mentored Patient-Oriented Research Career Development Award or equivalent NIH K award (e.g. K01, K08) grant application by the end of their first 12 months of KL2 funding.

 Junior faculty with a doctorate (MD, PhD, MD/PhD, PharmD, or equivalent) at the rank of Instructor or Assistant Professor at Emory, Morehouse School of Medicine (MSM), Georgia Institute of Technology (Georgia Tech), or University of Georgia (UGA) are eligible to apply to the program.
 Individuals who have accepted a faculty appointment at any of the four collaborating institutions may also apply if they will be on the Emory, MSM, Georgia Tech, or UGA faculty at the date of receipt of the award (e.g., June 1 or July 1).
 Faculty appointments cannot be dependent upon receipt of this KL2 award.
 Junior faculty physician candidates should have completed training in a specialty or subspecialty and be board eligible or certified.
 Non-physician candidates must have a PhD and/or PharmD degrees.